Algorithmic Operations: Lessons from Bandit Algorithms

 Much of what a business cares about is only realized over long time horizons.
 Quarterly profits are an obvious example.
 However, quarterly profits are a terrible objective for a bandit algorithm, since there’s no reliable method attributing the rarely observed fluctuations in quarterly profits to the myriad decisions it is intended to make.
 In our analogy to Algo Ops, this problem remains.

 To illustrate, consider the goal of a long term forecasting systems.
 At Lyft, this was a primary focus of ours (Rich (2022)).
 Such a causally-valid system was used for planning; take the actions today which produce the most attractive future.
 However, delayed feedback is ambiguous feedback.
 If profitability forecasts are off, we could inspect errors in all observed intermediate variables (e.g. were we mistaken on rides?), but this does not necessarily inform the fix.
 The intermediate variable with the largest error may not in fact drive the profitability error.
-It may be due to a small upstream error of which profitability is very sensitive to, and the model was mistaken on the level of sensitivity.
+It may be due to a small upstream error to which profitability is very sensitive, and the model was mistaken on the level of sensitivity.
 Ultimately, domain intuition was relied upon, but this pervasive ambiguity makes this routine precarious for an aspiring Algo Ops system.

 Uninformative Error Messaging